Bensas/RustNESs/plan.md

 ## Phase 1.5: Ordering code
 The current code was written in one single file because I couldn't be bothered to figure out Rust's import system before I started work on the emulator.
 We should divide the code into files and place it into one or multiple modules that make sense.

-# Phase 2: CPU Testing [Complete with sample code, not with ROM]
+# Phase 2: CPU Testing [COMPLETE with sample code, not with ROM]

 ## Action plan:
 We need a way to test the CPU.
 Functional requirements: